Is Saint Joseph's College accredited?

 in a 15-week period.
 A typical course involves the completion of four to

-six assignments submitted by e-mail, and some courses involve a
+six assignments submitted by e-mail and/or our Learning Management System, Brightspace, and some courses involve a

 proctored final exam.
 While you work independently with the faculty